I enjoy writing about yoga, birding, geekdom, and green-thumb activities.

 Amaryllis (Hippeastrum) is a popular bulb flower for growing indoors during the cold months of the year.
 It produces large, showy blooms with rich and vibrant colors.
 It's also one of the easiest flowering bulbs to force into bloom.

 Each winter, my husband grows a couple of Amaryllis plants from bulbs, resulting in a colorful indoor flower display that easily offsets the outside winter whites, grays, and browns.
 He knows how to care for the plants and bulbs during and after growth so that they will grow again the following year.

 Because of the ease in growing Amaryllis bulbs indoors, combined with its spectacular blooms, it makes a great gift during the holiday season and the colder months of the year.
 These plants with their beautiful blooms will brighten most anyone's day!

 What Is an Amaryllis?

 The Amaryllis plant that we're familiar with for growing and displaying around the holidays belongs to the genus Hippeastrum, and not the Amaryllis genus, even though both are in the Amaryllidaceae family.
 The true Amaryllis has similar-shaped flowers, but can't be "forced" to bloom in the winter like Hippeastrum.
-For the sake of simplicity, throughout the rest of this page, I'll be using the common name Amaryllis to refer to these Hippeastrums.
+For the sake of simplicity, I'll be using the common name Amaryllis to refer to these Hippeastrums.

 The Hippeastrum Amaryllis is native to the tropics and subtropics in South America and Central America, and many of its hybrids are grown in garden beds and borders in warmer climates.
 They won't survive year-round in colder climates, but do well as indoor houseplants, especially for the purpose of forcing the bulbs into bloom.